raindrum/raindrum.github.io/lawsearch.md

 document.getElementById("bookmarkURL").innerHTML = window.location.href.split(/\?|#/)[0] + "?%s";
 </script>

-Either way, you'll also need to designate a keyword.
-I use "ls", but anything works.
-Then you can just type "ls " in your URL bar, followed by a citation, to be redirected to the relevant page immediately.

-## How it Works

-Law Search is not technically a search engine.
-Essentially it tries to match your query against a series of templates (technically [regexes](https://en.wikipedia.org/wiki/Regular_expression), each one recognizing one kind of citation.
-These templates are listed [below](#sources-of-law).
-Each template has instructions for how to turn a citation into a link to a website where you can read it.

-The websites vary across different sources of law, but here are some of the most prominent ones:
+For other browsers, you can follow [this guide](https://www.howtogeek.com/114176/HOW-TO-EASILY-CREATE-SEARCH-PLUGINS-ADD-ANY-SEARCH-ENGINE-TO-YOUR-BROWSER/) to add it as a custom search engine.

+## Sources of Law

+Law Search supports the U.S. Code and Code of Federal Regulations, most pre-2018 state and federal court cases, and nearly every state's constitution and codified laws.
+It also supports a few federal rules and administrative materials like the Federal Register, as well as a few specific federal statutes like the National Labor Relations Act and the Immigration and Nationality Act.

+Here's some information on the sites that Law Search links to most frequently:

-- For court opinions, Law Search uses Harvard's [Caselaw Access Project](https://case.law/).
-I recommend making an account there, so you won't need to prove your non-robot status quite as often.
-Unfortunately they only support pre-2018 cases, so anything more recent than that will be a broken link.
+- For **court opinions**, Law Search uses Harvard's [Caselaw Access Project](https://case.law/).
+I recommend you make a free account there so that you won't need to prove your non-robot status every time.
+Unfortunately, the site only supports pre-2018 cases, so anything more recent than that will be a broken link.
 Also note that you can go directly to a specific page of an opinion if you provide a pincite, like "338 <span>F.2d</span> 708, 715."

-- For the U.S. code and a number of federal rules (e.g. rules of civil procedure), it uses Cornell's [Legal Information Institute](https://www.law.cornell.edu/).
-Unfortunately their website header gets in the way when you link directly to a subsection, so I recommend the header with [Ublock Origin](https://ublockorigin.com/), or getting into a habit of scrolling up slightly.
+- For the **U.S. Code** and a number of federal rules (e.g. rules of civil procedure), Law Search uses Cornell's [Legal Information Institute](https://www.law.cornell.edu/).
+If you cite a subsection of the law, you'll be taken directly to the right place.
+Unfortunately their website header gets in the way of the start of the subsection, so I recommend hiding the header with [Ublock Origin](https://ublockorigin.com/), or else getting into a habit of scrolling up a little bit.

-- Many federal laws, like the Immigration and Nationality Act (INA) and National Labor Relations Act (NLRA), are often cited by their original section numbers (e.g. "NLRA <span>§</span> 7") instead of the corresponding U.S. Code provisions.
-Law Search supports this kind of citation for a few bodies of law, by linking directly to the corresponding U.S. code citation on the Cornell website.
+- Many major federal laws, like the Immigration and Nationality Act (INA) and National Labor Relations Act (NLRA), are often cited by reference to their original section numbers (e.g. "NLRA <span>§</span> 7") instead of the corresponding U.S. Code provisions.
+This is inconvenient, as oftentimes there aren't good ways to browse these laws online.
+Law Search supports a few such bodies of law by translating their citations into the corresponding U.S. Code citations on the Cornell website.
+Note that this means that any cross-references on the resulting page will refer to the codified law.

-- For codified state laws, Law Search mostly uses individual states' websites, but when they aren't compatible, it uses [lawserver.com](https://www.lawserver.com/), or occasionally [Justia](https://law.justia.com/codes/).
+- For codified **state laws**, Law Search mostly uses individual state government websites, but when they aren't compatible, it uses [lawserver.com](https://www.lawserver.com/), or occasionally [Justia](https://law.justia.com/codes/).
 All U.S. states and territories are supported in some form, except for Arkansas, Georgia, Guam, and Puerto Rico, whose laws are only available on LexisNexis or on sites where generating a URL would require more information than a typical citation contains.
+Note that session laws and state regulations are not yet supported.

-- For state constitutions, it mostly uses [ballotpedia.org](https://ballotpedia.org/).
+- For state constitutions, Law Search mostly uses [ballotpedia.org](https://ballotpedia.org/).

-Note that it's entirely possible for Law Search to generate broken links, because it will create a link from any citation that *looks* correct, regardless of whether the referenced law actually exists.

-Two final notes for those interested in the more technical side:

-- Law Search runs entirely in your browser, without any server-side logic.
-If you want to, you can even <a href="" download>download this page</a> and run the search locally without even connecting to my website; you'll just miss out on updates.
-- I also maintain Law Search as a Python library called [CiteURL](https://github.com/raindrum/citeurl/).
-The advantage of the Python version is that it can process an entire block of text, like a court opinion, and insert hyperlinks for every citation it finds, including shortform citations.

-## Sources of Law

-These are the sources of law the program is able to recognize.
-If you're wondering what a citation to each source needs to look like, you can click the 'view regex' link to see a diagram.
+Finally, here's a complete list of all the supported bodies of law, in no particular order.
+If you're wondering what a citation to each source needs to look like, you can click `view regex` to see a diagram:

 Source of Law | Website   | Citation Template
 ------------- | --------- | -----------------